jaspervzwi/recipe-database-scraper/README.md

 <br>

 Thanks to [recipe-scrapers](https://github.com/hhursev/recipe-scrapers), this scraper can be used for scraping any website that contains recipe data.
-The [recipe-scrapers](https://github.com/hhursev/recipe-scrapers) package also offers a massive list of websites with supported scrapers for more accurate schema markup recognition.
-If the url you want to scrape is not on that list, please help out by reporting this as a feature.
+The [recipe-scrapers](https://github.com/hhursev/recipe-scrapers) package also offers a [massive list of websites with supported scrapers](https://github.com/hhursev/recipe-scraper/issues/new) for more accurate schema markup recognition.
+If the url you want to scrape is not on that list, please help out by suggesting the site name, as well as a recipe link form it in a [New issue on recipe-scrapers](https://github.com/hhursev/recipe-scraper/issues/new)